- Local Health Care

 Local Gifts and Donations

-Your donation means we will be able to break ground this fall.
+Your donation means we will be able to go out to bid this fall and open in 2016.

 Mascoma Community Health Center is a 501(c)(3) organization and a registered New Hampshire Charity.
 Your gift is tax deductible